 - Individual therapy treatment

 Don’t let drug addiction ruin your future peace in life.
 Since you now know the answers to what is medication-assisted treatment, you can overcome these issues.
-So seek treatment at a quality addiction treatment center by contacting us at [Direct].
+So seek treatment at a quality addiction treatment center by contacting our addiction hotline.
 We’ll help you find the path to happiness.